 As an undergraduate in 2004 and 2005, Jaime developed novel home automation proof of concept prototypes leveraging custom RFID antennas, X10 sensors, and speech recognition + text-to-speech.

-In addition to building things with code, Jaime enjoys reading about physics, psychology, the brain, and the nature of consciousness.
+In addition to building things with code, Jaime enjoys reading about physics, psychology, the brain, and moral philosophy.
 Jaime hails from Kingston, Jamaica and is a proud Campion College alum.
 He received his Masters in Computer Science from Georgia Tech.

 Here are some things he did in college over a decade ago.